Is fear of dietary fat considered an eating disorder?

 Being health conscious is something to strive toward, but good health requires that we take in some fat.
 Olive oil, canola oil, nuts, seeds, avocadoes, and higher fat fish, such as salmon, provide healthful fats.
 Incorporating some of these into your eating plan, little by little, may be a good place to start.
 You may also discover a new flavor dimension that your food has been lacking; enjoying your food is certainly an important consideration when planning a healthy diet.

 Moving on from fat, let's entertain the idea of control for a moment; meaning, what is the underlying reason(s) driving you on a daily basis to scrutinize your fat consumption?
 Are you concerned about gaining weight?
 Do you feel pressured to lose weight or maintain your current weight?
 Do you simply feel a need to "be in control"?
 Are you worried about the health risks of eating too much fat (such as high cholesterol, cardiovascular disease, etc.)?
 By considering what might be bothering you you may be able to resolve that particular issue and come up with strategies for addressing it without severely limiting your fat intake.
 For example, if you are concerned about gaining weight, you could focus on eating a balanced diet and exercising moderately.
-See the related Q&A below for more information.
+See the related Q&As for more information.

 Delving further into your psyche, you could ask yourself these questions (you may want to keep a food journal, to write out how, why, when, and what you feel when eating or not eating particular foods — to really pinpoint a pattern):